Safety

 • These roads often are not signed.
 Pay attention to where you are or you may miss turns.

-• Be aware that you may still encounter vehicles on these roads.
+• Be aware that you may still encounter vehicles and even large logging trucks on these roads.

 • Expect to encounter rough and/or steep sections with potentially sharp rocks.